zhuanglinsheng/tapas/docs/syntax/compo/2_String.md

 # 1.6.2.
 String

 String is inherited from C++ STL string class ``std::string``.
-It has the following attributes

--
--

 It can be obtained by single quote '...' or double quote "...".

 String could be multi-lines until where the quote is closed.